sc-ventures/cloudbreak-documentation/docs/hostnames.md

 4. **Configure your domain at Route53**:

-    Perform these steps in the Amazon Route53 console.
+    Perform these steps from the Amazon Route53 console.
     For similar steps, refer to [AWS documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-creating.html).

     1. Select *Hosted zones* from the left pane.